-After leaving our bags at Hong Kong station, we take the MTR to Shau Kei Wan station and then Bus 9 from the bus terminus to the start of the track on Shek O Road.
+After leaving our bags at Hong Kong station, we take the MTR to Shau Kei Wan station and then Bus 9 from the bus terminus to the start of the Dragon’s Back on Shek O Road.
 Any concerns about which bus stop to alight from are quickly allayed by the fact the entire (fairly full) double-decker bus consists of Dragon’s Back hikers.
 This is not a hike to do if you’re seeking solitude.

-We set off up the path from the windy and scenic road to Shek O around 11am; the trail rises steadily from the bus-stop and is well-marked.
+We set off up the path from the windy and scenic road to Shek O around 11am; the Dragon’s Back trail rises steadily from the bus-stop and is well-marked.
 It’s a warm day (I suppose every day in HK is either a warm day or a hot day!), and the shade at the start of the walk is appreciated.

-It doesn’t take long for the trail to reach the undulating ridge.
+It doesn’t take long for the Dragon’s Back trail to reach the undulating ridge.
 We’re now in full sun, sweating profusely and glad we’ve brought a decent amount of water with us.
 But no umbrellas, which some hikers are carrying!
 The views start to open up as the trail follows the ridge.

 From Shek O peak (284m) which is about a kilometre from the start, the views are magnificent: Shek O village and beach is below us, and in the distance to the east you can see Clear Water Bay Peninsula and islands in the eastern sea (below).